psygreg/popsicle/README.md

 I recommend checking Xanmod's official website if you wish to install a kernel that is further optimized for your particular CPU microcode at https://xanmod.org

 Current version available: **22.04-1** | kernel 6.9.5-linux-xanmod-x64v1 on ***Releases***

+You can open an Issue to report issues or request features to be added.